A personal experience.

-A personal experience.
 A private school history.

 Working as an educator in the public sector, I found that devoting time to after-school tutorials was a most positive and enriching experience for my students.
 I was consistently impressed at what students were able to learn and accomplish in a few short tutoring sessions, in comparison to the hours spent trying to master the same material in the classroom.
 This led me to consider a practical application of the tutorial model in a classroom setting, and resulted in the 1978 establishment of a unique tutorial service: the Westmount Learning Centre; and ultimately, to the foundation of Kells Academy.